 Millennials are frequently characterised as being the generation of instant gratification.
 Put another way, they are described as having little or no patience.
 A recent global study showed 18 to 36-year-olds check their phones an average of 43 times per day.
 While this desire for constantly available information may prove beneficial by keeping this generation informed, millennials must keep their desire for instant gratification under control.

-Millennials have some distinct advantages they can use when it comes to trading such as being willing to learn and harnessing technology to make well-informed transactions.
+Millennials have some distinct advantages they can use when it comes to trading.
+Two of the largest are willingness to learn and harnessing technology to make well-informed transactions.
+In this way, they are able to build a knowledge base in fundamental and technical analysis while also learning to execute trades.